m-e-st/blog.elektrolurch.net/src/posts/markdown-cheat-sheet.md

 title: Markdown Cheat Sheet
 description: Syntaxbeschreibung Markdown
 permalink: posts/{{ page.fileSlug | slug }}.html
+date: 2022-10-06
 tags:
 - text
 - www
 ---

-This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements.
+This Markdown [cheat sheet](https://www.markdownguide.org/cheat-sheet/) provides a quick overview of all the Markdown syntax elements.
 It can’t cover every edge case, so if you need more information about any of these elements, refer to the reference guides for [basic syntax](https://www.markdownguide.org/basic-syntax) and [extended syntax](https://www.markdownguide.org/extended-syntax).

 ## Basic Syntax